 If you feel good about the value of your home and that the net proceeds can cover the remaining balance of your mortgage and fees, start looking for a real estate agent.
 Finding a good agent who you like is essential, because you’ll be working with them throughout the sale process.

-A good agent can help you understand the local market and set a fair listing price for your home.
+A savvy real estate agent or Realtor can help you understand the local market and set a fair listing price for your home.
 They may advise staging the home to help generate more interest, and they can help you analyze any offers that you receive to make sure you’re getting the best deal possible.

 4. Sell the home and pay off mortgage

-Once you receive a good offer and accept — congratulations! — it’s time to begin the closing process.
+Once you receive a good offer and accept — congratulations! — it’s time to sign the purchase and sale agreement, which begins the closing process.
 You’ll likely have to wait for things like the buyer’s appraisal and inspections to be completed before you’re ready for closing day.

 When you close on the sale, you’ll use the proceeds to pay off your mortgage lender and any outstanding fees or closing costs.
 A representative of the lender will be at the closing to collect the money due to them.
-Whatever is left over after that is your profit — that’s the money you get to keep.
+Whatever is left over after that is your profit — that’s the money you get to keep, aka the net proceeds.
 For example, if you sell for $300,000 and owe $150,000 to pay off the mortgage, plus $20,000 in closing costs, your profit is $130,000.